 - Viewing, feedback, and final assessments

-OKP & MSP Scholarship application window: 7 February - 14 March 2019
+MSP&OKP Scholarship application window: open from 5 February - 17 March 2020

 You have a minimum of one year’s working experience in broadcast, print and/or online media as a drama producer, writer or director.
 This is also an excellent choice for media professionals who want to move into short-form online drama production for social change.